-One of my favourite ways to extend my travels is to immerse myself in a place before I visit it.
-I do this by doing research, or reading books by local authors or books that take place where I’m going.
+One of my favorite ways to extend my travels is to immerse myself in a place before I visit it.
+Doing research is the key.
+I love reading books by local authors or books that take place where I’m going.
 I learned so many Namibia facts as I did this – their public holidays, official currency, public transportation, and even off-the-beaten-path adventures!

 That’s exactly what I did before I headed to Namibia!

 Namibia has always fascinated me, even though I didn’t know much before going.
 After visiting, I was mesmerized.
 It is home to diverse wildlife, colonial-era towns, and the largest canyons in the world, that being Fish River Canyon Park.

 Namibia has many tourist attractions.
 Some of these include the Etosha National Park, the Fish River Canyon, the Naukluft Plateau, the Skeleton Coast, the Waterberg Mountains, the Omaheke Island Marine Reserve, and many more.

 The official language of Namibia is English.
 However, there are several local dialects spoken in the country.
 These include Afrikaans, Oshiwambo, Tshivenda, and others.

 1) Namibia is home to the world’s largest population of free-roaming cheetahs (~2500-3000).